 Who can attend?Speakers of Swedish or Norwegian who have completed some university level education.

 ScheduleOnce a week, 17:30 - 21:00 in class.
 Furthermore, the possibility of individual help online once a week.

 Next class beginsBeginners' classes start five time a year.
-Next round of classes start January 25, 2017 and March 1, 2017.
+Next round of classes start May 3, 2017.

 ExamsBeginners' classes end with a test.
 Continuing classes conclude with Danish Language Exam 3; potentially followed by the national Higher Danish Education Exam (Studieprøven).
 (Preparatory classes for the latter take place in the regular mixed classes.)